majestrate/i2p.rocks.blog/content/lokinet-0.0.0-demo-release.md

 If you set up a public relay node please make a PR with the `self.signed` file renamed to `yourname.signed` in `contrib/testnet` directory inside the [testnet repository](https://github.com/majestrate/llarpd-builder).

 In the future bootstrap will be more automated but for now it's totally manual, this is subject to change.

+Please not, this build is currently NOT sybil resistant.